amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 ```

-The implementation of the view model is not an important, feel free to take a look at the code.
+The implementation of the view model is not important for now, feel free to take a look at the code.

 ### Binding the values